reshufflehq/reshuffle-twilio-connector/README.md

 ### Reshuffle Twilio Connector

-This package is a [Reshuffle](https://dev.reshuffle.com) connector that provides access to Twilio service.
+This package is a [Reshuffle](https://dev.reshuffle.com) connector that provides access to the Twilio service.
 This connector can be used to send SMS and MMS out.
 It can also trigger your code (through handlers) on incoming messages.

-The following example listens to an incoming SMS and reply:
+The following example listens to an incoming SMS and responds back to the service:
 ```js
 const { Reshuffle } = require('reshuffle')
 const { TwilioConnector } = require('reshuffle-twilio-connector')